Duality for commutative group stacks: Commutative group stacks

 If $f, g$ are homomorphisms from $G$ to $H$, a 2-isomorphism $u : f\Rightarrow g$ is a 2-isomorphism between the underlying morphisms of stacks, that is compatible with $\alpha_f$ and $\alpha_g$ (see \cite[XVIII~1.4.6]{SGA4}).
 We denote by~$\Hom_{cgs}(G,H)$ the category of homomorphisms from~$G$ to~$H$. \end{defi}

-Let us denote by $\cgs^{\flat}$ the category whose objects are commutative group stacks and whose morphisms are isomorphism classes of homomorphisms.
-There is a very convenient description of $\cgs$ and $\cgs^{\flat}$ in terms of length 1 complexes of sheaves of abelian groups, as follows.
+Let us denote by $\ov{\cgs}$ the category whose objects are commutative group stacks and whose morphisms are isomorphism classes of homomorphisms.
+There is a very convenient description of $\cgs$ and $\ov{\cgs}$ in terms of length 1 complexes of sheaves of abelian groups, as follows.
 Let $G^{\bullet} = [G^{-1} \to G^0]$ be a length 1 complex of sheaves of abelian groups.
 We denote by $\ch(G^{\bullet})$ the quotient stack $[G^0/G^{-1}]$.
 It is naturally a commutative group stack over $S$.
+Let $D^{[-1,0]}(S,\Z)$ denote the derived category of length 1 complexes of sheaves of abelian groups over~$S$ (equivalently, this is the full subcategory of the derived category of sheaves on~$S$ of complexes which are homologically concentrated in degrees -1 and 0).

-\begin{thm}[{\cite[XVIII, 1.4.15 and 1.4.17]{SGA4}}]\ \begin{enumerate} \item Let $D^{[-1,0]}(S,\Z)$ denote the derived category of length 1 complexes of sheaves of abelian groups over~$S$.
-The functor $\ch(.)$ induces an equivalence of categories from $D^{[-1,0]}(S,\Z)$ to $\cgs^{\flat}$.
+\begin{thm}[{\cite[XVIII, 1.4.15 and 1.4.17]{SGA4}}]\ \begin{enumerate} \item The functor $\ch(.)$ induces an equivalence of categories from $D^{[-1,0]}(S,\Z)$ to $\ov{\cgs}$.
 In the sequel we denote by $G\mapsto G^{\flat}$ a quasi-inverse to this functor. \item Let $C(S)$ denote the 2-category of complexes of abelian sheaves~$G^{\bullet}$ over~$S$, such that $G^i=0$ for $i\notin [-1, 0]$ and $G^{-1}$ is injective.
 Morphisms are morphisms of complexes and 2-morphisms are homotopies.
 Then $\ch(.)$ induces a 2-equivalence of 2-categories from $C(S)$ to $\cgs$. \end{enumerate} \end{thm}

 \begin{exemple}\rm Let $G$ be an abelian sheaf over~$S$.
 We can regard it as a commutative group stack (with trivial automorphism groups).
 Then $G^{\flat}\simeq [0\to G]$.
 We can also look at the classifying stack~$BG$ of~$G$ (which classifies~$G$-torsors).
 Then $(BG)^{\flat}\simeq [G\to 0]$. \end{exemple}